Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Use a General Document Model
 Analyze key-value pairs, tables, styles, and selection marks from documents using the general document model provided by the Form Recognizer service.
-Select the General Document Model by passing modelId="prebuilt-document" into the beginAnalyzeDocument method as follows:
+Select the General Document Model by passing modelId="prebuilt-document" into the beginAnalyzeDocumentFromUrl method as follows:
 ```java readme-sample-analyzePrebuiltDocument
 String documentUrl = "{document-url}";
 String modelId = "prebuilt-document";